 The college maintains strong alliances with organizations ranging from design, communications, and merchandising to museums and other nonprofits.
 Lifetime career services are offered to all FIT alumni, and students are encouraged to utilize the office's resources from the start of their education.

-Students participate in customized, semester-long experiential learning that integrates theory (classroom and online pedagogy) and practice (credit internships) focusing on the areas of career and personal development.
+In collaboration with the Internship Studies Department, students participate in customized, semester-long experiential learning that integrates theory (classroom and online pedagogy) and practice (credit internships) focusing on the areas of career and personal development.
 Each academic year, FIT provides more than 1,500 students in more than 25 academic majors with credit-bearing internships at sponsor organizations.
 Approximately 90 percent of the graduating class that moved into the world of work reported being employed when surveyed after graduation.